 |Hills solar project near Iowa City||3 MW|

 |Arbor Hill solar project in Adair County||24 MW|

 |Holliday Creek solar project in Webster County||100 MW|

 All of our solar energy projects feature single-axis tracking, which means they move from east to west throughout the day to follow the sun and help generate more electricity.
 Some of our solar projects are connected directly into the local distribution system, so we know that the energy being produced is being used in the areas where our projects are located.
 The Waterloo solar project alone has the capacity to serve 650 local average Iowa homes.
 And, all together, our solar projects will include almost 400,000 solar modules.

 In the next few years, we plan to add an additional 50 megawatts of solar generation with our Wind PRIME project – announced at the beginning of 2022.
 Combined with an additional 2,042 megawatts of wind generation, this project would help allow us to provide 100% renewable energy to our Iowa customers through our GreenAdvantage® program and move us forward on the road to net-zero greenhouse gas emissions.

-If you are interested in private solar generation, you can find more information on the Private Energy Generation page.
+If you are interested in private solar generation, you can find more information on the Customer Energy Generation and Rooftop Solar page.
 It’s important to note that customers and their installers are responsible for following the interconnection rules of the Iowa Utilities Board (IUB) and Illinois Administrative Code Part 452, and for meeting all MidAmerican requirements.